The post-university job search is more challenging than ever

 If you need to discuss your professional options, you can speak to your careers advisor.
 If you need help finding opportunities, you can speak to a recruitment agency.
 And if you need advice on your CV, TopCV can help.
 Whatever you need, reach out and you might be surprised how much help people are willing to offer.

 The only way out of tough times is through them, no matter how discouraged you might feel.
 That doesn't mean you should ignore your feelings ‒ sometimes you just can't help how you feel.

-But the truth is this: It doesn't matter how positive you feel ‒ what matters is what you do.
+But the truth is this: it doesn't matter how positive you feel ‒ what matters is what you do.
 Whatever your circumstances, the only way forward is forward and the only way to do something is to do it.
-So keep at it, assess your circumstances, identify the challenges, find the opportunities and keep moving toward solutions.
+So keep at it, assess your circumstances, identify the challenges, find the opportunities, and keep moving toward solutions.

 No matter what else may happen, if you keep putting one foot in front of the other, you'll end up reaching the finish line.

 Continue making progress in your job search by crafting an impressive CV.
-See yours stacks up with a free CV review.
+See how yours stacks up with a free CV review.